Randy Arozarena Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.08 team ERA ranks 14th among all league pitching staffs.
+- The Yankees' 4.06 team ERA ranks 13th across all league pitching staffs.

-- Yankees pitchers combine to rank 22nd in baseball in home runs allowed (161 total, 1.3 per game).
+- The Yankees rank 21st in baseball in home runs surrendered (162 total, 1.3 per game).

-- In his most recent time out on Saturday against the Boston Red Sox, the righty tossed four innings, giving up six earned runs while surrendering seven hits.
+- His most recent time out was on Sunday against the Boston Red Sox, when the right-hander threw 5 2/3 innings, surrendering two earned runs while giving up four hits.

+- In 26 games this season, the 27-year-old has amassed an ERA of 4.68, with 8.9 strikeouts per nine innings.
+Opponents are batting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.